-5. You have to explore some stories in depth.
+5. You must explore some stories in depth.

 News is information about other inhabitants of the planet — or the possibility that there might be inhabitants elsewhere.
-It explores systems in which you once participated.
-It links you with causes and cases you wouldn’t have know about otherwise.
+It explores the systems in which you once participated.
+It links you with causes and cases you wouldn’t have known about otherwise.

 So go ahead: Take a few minutes, when you must, and explore the news.
 But consider it a product like any other — one that can consume you while you’re consuming it.

 Then, step away.
 Come back to the stories that compel you to act — and skip over the ones that don’t matter.

 Gip Plaster is a web content writer.
 Previously a journalist, online bookseller and even a corporate advertising guy, Gip now specialize in writing high-quality content for websites — his and other people’s.
 Visit Gip’s Front Yard (www.gipsfrontyard.com) too.

 Amen to this!
 I scan the list of daily news items for my community in the online version of the local paper, just so nothing catches me by surprise, like a street closed for construction or if there is a local crime wave.
 Apart from that, I only pay the most cursory attention to the national and world news.
 Anything else would drive me into depression, I think.